 A must visit place whilst here is the Roque Saint Christophe where you can see the ancient dwellings carved out of the rock face.

-The Aquapark in Bergerac is only 15 minutes away with 4 swimming pools, chutes, crazy golf and karting.
-A fun day out for everyone.
-Although an hour and half away, there is a another water park, Aqua Land.
-This park is much bigger and geared towards older children and adults.
-It is well worth the drive.
 There is also Jacquou Parc which has lots of attractions and a water park, it's a great place for 3 to 8 year olds, our children love it there.

 A great way to see the best of the Dordogne valley is by boat.
 There are several companies that run trips, many of which are combined with a locally produced lunch and visits to special sites along the river.
 It is a glorious day out.
 The Gabarre de Bergerac is only 15 minutes away on the Quai Salvette and is one of the more traditional vessels.

-If you are looking for a beach, why not try Limeuil which is not far and has the added bonus of it supposed to be "one of the most beautiful villages in France".
+If you are looking for a beach, why not try Limeuil which is not far and has the added bonus of it being "one of the most beautiful villages in France".
 The seven best beaches to visit are recommended as: 1) Étang de Nantheuil,Dordogne 2) Cabrerets, Lot 3) Lac du Causse, Corrèze 4) Saint-Julien-de-Lampon, Dordogne 5) Grand Étang de la Jemaye, Dordogne 6) Cabrerets, Lot 7) Treignac, Corrèze Best thing is to have a look on the internet.

 The Château Monbazillac just 7 miles away is a stunning symbolic of the Bergerac region and has stood proudly since the end of the 16th century when the quality of its wines was well known far beyond the borders of Aquitaine.